micropython/micropython/docs/library/neopixel.rst

 .. class:: NeoPixel(pin, n, *, bpp=3, timing=1)

-    Construct an NeoPixel object.
+    Construct a NeoPixel object.
 The parameters are:

         - *pin* is a machine.Pin instance.
         - *n* is the number of LEDs in the strip.